 Do you have the space to keep rabbits?

 Gone are the days of keeping rabbits in small wire cages in the far corner of the yard.
 Healthy rabbits need room to roam, hop, and explore, as well as social interaction.
 No matter what reason you are raising rabbits for, you want them to be healthy & happy.

-Isolated enclosures is easy for caretakers, but this is not how rabbits live in the wild.
+Isolated enclosures are easy for caretakers, but this is not how rabbits live in the wild.
 Wild rabbits live in colonies of 2 to over 2 dozen.
 Your domesticated rabbits have these same instincts for living in social settings.
 Many rabbit keepers are transitioning to a more natural colony setting for their rabbits.
-Colony raised rabbits are kept in a big communal area and allowed to freely interact.
+Colony-raised rabbits are kept in a big communal area and allowed to freely interact.
 This area could be a bedroom, barn, shed, or large enclosure.
-While a few rabbits do not have the personality to handle colony life, most rabbits thrive in this setting.
+While some rabbits do not have the personality to handle colony life, most rabbits thrive in this setting.
 To avoid unwanted litters you will need to either separate males & females or get your animals fixed. click here to read more about colony raising your rabbits

 Rabbit Space Requirements

 The first thing you need to decide when setting up a rabbit space is will your rabbit live indoors or outdoors.
 Rabbits can successfully be raised both inside or outside, both have their own set of advantages and disadvantages. click here to read more about deciding between indoor & outdoor rabbits.